 by Bianca Gegea from Dobruja, Romania

-Winners are being honoured at an award ceremony at the Guards Chapel, Wellington Barracks this week and will be joined by the Band of the Scots Guards, the Royal Marines Drum Corps and the RAF Queens Colour Squadron.
+Winners were honoured at an award ceremony at the Guards Chapel, Wellington Barracks this week and will be joined by the Band of the Scots Guards, the Royal Marines Drum Corps and the RAF Queens Colour Squadron.
 To see the other entries visit Never Such Innocence.
 A huge well done to everyone who took part from all over the globe and congratulations to the winners; I think you’ll agree that the entries are more than deserving.